The Eastern Indigo Snake Lives in Gopher Tortoise Burrows

 Another critical habitat for the snake is gopher tortoise burrows, essential for shelter from predators and extreme weather, hibernation and thermoregulation.
 (This refers to how living things control their body heat, keeping themselves from getting too hot or cold.)

-The extensive underground tunnels excavated by gopher tortoises play a vital role in providing shelter and habitat for eastern indigo snakes and other wildlife species.
+The extensive underground tunnels excavated by gopher tortoises play a vital role in providing shelter and habitat for eastern indigo snakes and other wildlife species, especially in southern Georgia and northern Florida.

 Snakes seek refuge within these burrows during adverse weather conditions or to evade predators.
 The burrows also attract rodents and other small animals seeking refuge or food, providing the snakes with a reliable source of prey.